polina-tsvilodub/LLM_link/README.md

     3.2.
 Look at word embeddings?

 **How many trials per experiment run, and how many runs:**
+There are in total of 20 items for Maxims,
 4 Measurements (), 3 tasks, 3 models, 40 Sätze * 5 mal (HW: statistisch power)
 4 * 3 * 3 * 200 (HW: Schätzung von Zeit)